dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/SandBox-Single-Flat.rst

 * During Installation of The Operating Systems you will be asked for Custom Software to Install , if you are confused or not sure about this, just skip this step by pressing **Enter Key** without selecting any of the given Options.

 **Warning -** Please do not install any of the other packages except for which are mentioned below unless you know what you are doing.
-I have experienced unwanted errors, package conflicts ... due to the same.
+There is a good chance that you may end up getting unwanted errors, package conflicts ... due to the same.

 1. Single Node: Install **SSH server** when asked for **Custom Software to Install**.
 Rest of the packages are not required and may come in the way of OpenStack packages - like DNS servers etc. (not necessary).
 Unless you know what you are doing.

+<<add some more info about the VM to be created and install ubuntu server 12.04 or 13.04>>

 6. Its about to get sticky
 ==============

 * Well there are a few warnings that I must give you out of experience due to stupid habits that normal Users like me have -
-    1. Never Shutdown your Virtual Machine - just save its state Virtual Box and VmWare both provide it.
-       In past this has broken NOVA packages , NOVA database, other errors have risen.
-I had to go restart each and every NOVA service on Control and Compute node.
-Believe me sometimes they can be pain in ass as they refuse to start up on reboot.
-       Once you configure up the messy part of Quantum Floating IP's etc., honestly you don't want to re do it cause the settings get lost on reboot/shutdown.
-       Linux Servers are meant to be running 24x7 ... so no need for restarts until required.
+    1. Sometimes shutting down your Virtual Machine may lead to malfunctioning of OpenStack Services.
+Try not to direct shutdown your VMs.
+Saving your VM's State can save some time.
     2. If you are using bridged connection over a different physical router and have a separate Internet connection/network ... then you can put up additional network interface NAT connections on your VM's for giving them Internet Access.
-    3. VmWare NAT connection has minimal functionality issues.
-Virtual Box NAT has improved a lot over the last few connections although in case the connection will disconnect or not work properly many times, VM's are not getting Internet connection do not panic ... follow these steps
+    3. In case your VM's dont get internet
     ::
         // Use ping command to see whether Internet is on.
         $ping www.google.com